gillsukhman209/habitstracker/README.md

-# Habit Builder — Javascript
+# 21 Habits — Javascript

-Hey maker 👋 it's Marc from [Habit Builder](https://shipfa.st/docs).
+Hey maker 👋 it's Marc from [21 Habits](https://shipfa.st/docs).
 Let's get your startup off the ground, FAST ⚡️

 <sub>**Watch/Star the repo to be notified when updates are pushed**</sub>